top of page

 Literacy & Language

-Literacy and language development builds on the social and cognitive skills of speaking and listening that young children have already acquired.
-Children are encouraged to express themselves, their ideas, feelings and experiences, as well as to engage in dialogue and discussions.
+Literacy and language development build on the social and cognitive skills of speaking and listening that young children have already acquired.
+Children are encouraged to express themselves, their ideas, feelings, and experiences, and engage in dialogue and discussions.

 Our literacy & language development curriculum revolves around the following goals: